GuilinDev/peerReviewAlgo/bq.md

 #### 6. Conclude
 Example 1: I have done quite a few projects in my engineering, among the favorite that turned out to be very effective, reliable and very useful is ZI Recruiter.
 It's a platform that could help business recruiters to efficiently connect potential candidates, which will give recruiters comprehensive understandings of candidates in 360 degrees.

 I chose this project because previously our business recruiters contact candidates but don't get responses in most of the time, and it becomes an expensive affair.

+My role in this project was to build changing job possibility scores for potential candidates and make sure they are accurate.

-I have used Java and Kotlin as it is a high level programming language that has automatic memory management, portable across operating systems and its wide reach especially in middleware, made it suitable for our project.
+(I have used Java and Kotlin as it is a high level programming language that has automatic memory management, portable across operating systems and its wide reach especially in middleware, made it suitable for our project.  make sure the whole project is under budget.

-My role in this project was to build match service for candidates' changing jobs possibility scores are accurate, and make sure the whole project is under budget.
 To start with matching service, using Kafka to make it as streaming processed.
 I chose to Kafka because it is widely and simple to retry when incremental process is failed in middleware.
 The incremental messages solution of candidates are web crawled and created which can be measured and matched to right candidates.
-The GCP Dataflows and AWS Data Pipelines were also used so that can batch process candidates for big Individuals in some cases.
+The GCP Dataflows and AWS Data Pipelines were also used so that can batch process candidates for big Individuals in some cases.) java + kotlin + kafka + gcp + aws

-This project is a small effort to overcome the time consuming which occurs due to recruiters connect to potential candidates, this application can be extended easily to help recruiters evacuate candidates with less time.
+This project is a small effort to overcome the time consuming which occurs due to recruiters connect to potential candidates, this application can be extended easily to help recruiters evacuate candidates for more aspects with less time.

 With efforts of all the team members I was able to complete the project successfully within the time period that we have decided.
+As a result, this project meets the goal of reducing business recruiters' time by 30%, actually 34%, and very positive feedbacks from customers.
+It also bring 7 figure revenue for company.

 This practical aplication gave me a lot of confidence in my abilities to take up bigger challenges, and I strongly believe if I get the opportunity to start my career with "ABCCompany" where it can provide me ample opportunities to work on.

 ### What is your greatest strength?